Skip to contentSkip to main content

 Common Forms of Disability Discrimination

-• Refusing reasonable accommodations, such as modified schedules, assistive devices, or adjusted job duties
+• Refusing a reasonable accommodation request — such as a modified schedule, medical leave, remote work, an assistive device, or adjusted job duties

-• Wrongful termination of employment or demoting an employee after learning about a disability or medical condition or medical history
+• Firing, demoting, or cutting the hours of an employee after learning about a disability, medical condition, or medical history

-• Harassment or hostile work environment or treatment related to an employee’s disability
+• Harassment or hostile treatment tied to an employee's disability

 • Retaliation for requesting accommodations or reporting discrimination